Here Are A few Things You Should Know About Seeing The Northern Lights In Alaska

 Northern Lights Ecotour In Fairbanks, Alaska

-On the Northern Lights Ecotour, guests stay near Fairbanks, Alaska while chasing the aurora.
+On the Northern Lights Ecotour, guests stay near Fairbanks, Alaska while chasing the aurora with guides who help determine the best time to see the Northern Lights in Alaska.
 This geographic location is great for viewing the northern lights in Fairbanks — roughly 180 miles south of the Arctic Circle.
-Though Fairbanks has Alaska’s biggest population, the city lights don’t impact the visibility of the night sky from our secluded lodge located on a private reserve outside of the city in fact, Fairbanks is one of the world’s most popular destinations to see the lights.
+Though Fairbanks has Alaska’s biggest population, the city lights don’t impact the visibility of the night sky from our secluded lodge located on a private reserve outside of the city, in fact, Fairbanks is one of the world’s most popular destinations to watch the northern lights in Alaska.
 During the day, learn about local culture and explore Alaska’s natural wonders.
 At night, watch for the northern lights under a starry sky.
 Learn More About the Northern Lights Ecotour!

 What Colors Are The Northern Lights In Alaska?